AlexanderAdelAU/TMS9900-SBC/README.md

   ;
   ; FUNCTION 1 IN MEMORY SEGMENT 1
   ;
-  FUNCT1: MOV	    R3,R7	;NOTE THAT REGISTERS ARE IN SHARED MEMORY ;
+  FUNCT1: MOV	    R3,R7	;NOTE THAT REGISTERS ARE IN SHARED OR COMMON MEMORY ;
   	  ; DO SOMETHING WITH R3 AND R7 AND PRINT R7
      	  ;